silabs-ToddD/UnifySDK/doc/attribute_mapper_overview.md

 ## Introduction

-In the UnifySDK, Attribute Mapper is a component that offers a text file based system that allows to define Attribute relations, allowing automatic rules and attribute manipulations using assignments based on text script files.
+Todd In the UnifySDK, Attribute Mapper is a component that offers a text file based system that allows to define Attribute relations, allowing automatic rules and attribute manipulations using assignments based on text script files.